 The input can’t be tweaked, of course, since the image and its features are objective.
 But it can tweak the weights and the bias that I guessed (the blue and green numbers on the image).
 By tweaking them, the model can make sure that next time we will get the right conclusion.
 Also, we can make our conclusion more accurate, meaning to get a higher probability for the result label.

 This process of giving the model many many many images with results, and tweaking the numbers to better fit, is called training.
 This is the heart of the “learning” process that the model goes through.

 The goal, of course, is that after this model is trained enough, it will be able to take any image, that wasn’t a part of the training process and produce an accurate enough conclusion.
 That is because it knows well enough how to separate the image into features, give the right weights, and create a fit calculation for deciding how do the features affect the final conclusion.

 The Hidden Layer

 Before continuing, there’s one more thing I wasn’t precise about, and I would like to point out:

-Usually, each layer inside this hidden layer, is in charge of a different detection task.
-The layers that are closer to the input will be in charge of detecting more abstract and “simple” features, and as we get closer to the output, the feature that are detected get more and more complex.
+Usually, each layer inside this hidden layer is in charge of a different detection task.
+The layers that are closer to the input will be in charge of detecting more abstract and “simple” features, and as we get closer to the output, the feature that is detected get more and more complex.
 For example, the first layer after the input will be in charge of detecting short lines and simple edges, the next layer can detect longer lines, and maybe corners.
 As we get closer to the output layer, the layers can detect simple patterns, then more complex patterns, then shapes, maybe a leaf, maybe an eye… It’s like assembling a jigsaw puzzle.
 We gather the pieces to reveal the simple details, then more complex details, until at the end we’re ready to sample the complex details and say- “ok, this is a strawberry”.